-During normal use, the loglike_deriv method is called after evaluating the logposterior method.
-The implementation takes advantage of this by reusing cached results, as the factorized co-variance matrix is expensive to compute and is used by the logposterior, logpost_deriv, and logpost_hessian methods.
-If the function is evaluated with a different set of parameters than was previously used to set the log-posterior, the method calls fit (and subsequently resets the cached information).
+During normal use, the logpost_deriv method is called after evaluating the logposterior method.
+The implementation takes advantage of this by reusing cached results, as the factorized cologpost_hessian(theta)

 - Parameters theta (ndarray) Value of the hyperparameters.
 Must be array-like with shape (n_params,) - Returns partial derivatives of the negative log-posterior with respect to the hyperparameters (array with shape (n_params,))